 March 20-22, 2024 IN-PERSON & VIRTUAL MEETING We are excited to meet with in-person again this year.
 We are grateful to Jessica Pace and NYU Libraries for their ability and willingness to host us in New York.
 The program is scheduled for 2.5 days, beginning with...

-2023 MuseumPests are back in person! – Session ReCAP
+2023 MuseumPests are back in person! – Session Recap

+MuseumPests are back in person!
 For the first time since we last got together in 2020 at The Metropolitan Museum of Art in New York, we are back!
 Once again at the Met.
-Some of us got the meeting started going to see Adam Osgood’s incredible harmonica skills at his gig.
-We were all in awe, we had...
+Some of us got the meeting started going to see Adam Osgood’s incredible harmonica skills at his...

 2023 MuseumPests Working Group Program Announcement